Chimpanzee: Communication

-Chimpanzees use facial expressions, postures, and sounds to communicate with each other.
-Chimpanzees have expressive faces that are important in close-up communications.
+Chimpanzees communicate using sound, visual displays and touch.
+They have expressive faces that are important in close-up communications.
 When frightened, a "full closed grin" causes nearby individuals to be fearful, as well.
-Playful chimpanzees display an open-mouthed grin.
-Chimpanzees may also express themselves with the "pout", which is made in distress, the "sneer", which is made when threatening or fearful, and "compressed-lips face", which is a type of display.
-When submitting to a dominant individual, a chimpanzee crunches, bobs, and extends a hand.
-When in an aggressive mode, a chimpanzee swaggers bipedally, hunched over and arms waving, in an attempt to exaggerate its size.
-While travelling, chimpanzees keep in contact by beating their hands and feet against the trunks of large trees, an act that is known as "drumming".
-They also do this when encountering individuals from other communities.
+Playful chimpanzees display an open-mouthed "smile".
+Chimpanzees may also express themselves with the "pout", which is made in distress and the "sneer", which signals alarm.
+When submitting to a dominant individual, a chimpanzee crunches, bobs, and reaches its hand out.
+When in an aggressive mode, a chimpanzee swaggers bipedally, hunched over and arms swinging, in an attempt to exaggerate its size.
+To ease tension, a chimpanzee may kiss another's body or put their finger or hand in their mouth.
+They have also been recorded to touch genitals, similar to bonobos.

-Vocalisations are also important in chimpanzee communication.
-The most common call in adults is the "pant-hoot", which may signal social rank and bond along with keeping groups together.
+Chimpanzees beat their hands and feet against the trunks of large trees, an act that is known as "drumming".
+They also do this when traveling, displaying, begging and when they see individuals from other communities.
+The most common vocalisation in chimpanzee adults is the "pant-hoot", which can be made in numerous contexts including meetings, feedings and travelling.
 Pant-hoots are made of four parts, starting with soft "hoos", the introduction; that gets louder and louder, the build-up; and climax into screams and sometimes barks; these die down back to soft "hoos" during the letdown phase as the call ends.
 Grunting is made in situations like feeding and greeting.
 Submissive individuals make "pant-grunts" towards their superiors.
 Whimpering is made by young chimpanzees as a form of begging or when lost from the group.
-Chimpanzees use distance calls to draw attention to danger, food sources, or other community members.
-"Barks" may be made as "short barks" when hunting and "tonal barks" when sighting large snakes.
+Chimpanzees use distance calls to draw attention to danger, food sources, or other community members needing aid.
+"Barks" come in two forms: "short barks" which are made during hunts and "tonal barks" which are a reaction to large snakes.

 Adult male eastern chimpanzee snatches a dead bushbuck antelope from a baboon in Gombe Stream National Park.